 Our Scottish Marine Protected Areas are designated as protected for both nature and people.
 They are designed to support the great diversity of wildlife that benefits us all by providing a healthy environment in which we all live.
 Marine designations in the Outer Hebrides protect a diverse array of wildlife, from puffins at the Shiant Isles and at the world Heritage site of St Kilda, to intricate sea bed reefs in Loch nam Madadh and the Sound of Barra.

-The Seas of the Outer Hebrides (SEASOH) project is working directly with communities and marine users to identify the best way to manage Marine Protected Areas in the region for the benefit of people and nature.
+As part of MarPAMM, Seas of the Outer Hebrides (SEASOH) is working directly with communities and marine users to identify the best way to manage Marine Protected Areas in the region for the benefit of people and nature.

 The project will deliver a regional management plan for the Outer Hebrides Marine Region (Click here for a map of the OHMR), putting communities and people at the heart of the process and building consensus on the future management of Marine Protected Areas in the islands.